payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/respond-to-chargebacks/contest-chargeback-on-dashboard.md

 ### Services details

 The services details must be included if you select **Services** under the **Product/Services delivered** or **Product/Services Partially delivered** field, the highlighted fields similar to the following screenshot.

-Refer to [Services details](#services-details) table for how to use these fields.
+Refer to table below this screenshot for how to use these fields.

 <Image align="center" src="https://files.readme.io/4f339503e9d07506332c7187db29ae34c77ff64ccdc92963436f3b63f9aeb3af-chargeback_dashbaord_contest_services_details.png" />